Ewenwan/R-C3D/README.md

    The provided R-C3D model has the Average-mAP 14.4% on the validation set.

-2. In R-C3D root folder, generate the prediction log file on the validation set.
+2. 预测 In R-C3D root folder, generate the prediction log file on the validation set.
 	```Shell
 	./experiments/activitynet/test/script_test.sh
   	```